Indu0625/aws-assessment/README.md

 # AWS Serverless Infrastructure with Terraform

 This repository contains Infrastructure as Code (IaC) written in **Terraform** to deploy a simple serverless architecture on AWS.
-The project demonstrates Terraform best practices along with a **CI/CD pipeline using GitHub Actions**.
+The project demonstrates Terraform best practices along with a multi region deployments **CI/CD pipeline using GitHub Actions**. and M

 ---
 # Architecture Overview